PX4/PX4-Devguide/en/setup/dev_env_linux.md

 # Development Environment on Ubuntu LTS / Debian Linux

-[Ubuntu Linux LTS](https://wiki.ubuntu.com/LTS) is the main PX4 development platform, allowing you to build for [all PX4 targets](../setup/dev_env.md#supported-targets) (NuttX based hardware, Qualcomm Snapdragon Flight hardware, Linux-based hardware, Simulation).
+[Ubuntu Linux LTS](https://wiki.ubuntu.com/LTS) is the main PX4 development platform, allowing you to build for [all PX4 targets](../setup/dev_env.md#supported-targets) (NuttX based hardware, Qualcomm Snapdragon Flight hardware, Linux-based hardware, Simulation, ROS).

 > **Tip** We have standardized on Debian / Ubuntu LTS as the supported Linux distribution.
 Installation instructions are also provided for [boutique distributions](../setup/dev_env_linux_boutique.md) (Cent OS and Arch Linux).